-The Mountain Cur is a medium sized rustic and rugged dog with a slightly longer than tall body that gives it a square shaped appearance.
-The weight is usually between 30 and 60 pounds, and height is 18 to 26 inches for males and 18 to 24 inches for females.
+The Mountain Cur dog is a medium-sized rustic and rugged dog slightly longer than a tall body that gives it a square-shaped appearance.
+The weight is usually between 30 and 60 pounds, and height is 18 to 26 inches for males and females 18 to 24 inches.

-Teeth: The mountain cur strong, white and adapting perfectly in a scissor bite.
+- Teeth: The mountain cur is robust, and white, and adapts perfectly to a scissor bite.

-Lips: Medium thickness, firm of line fitted neatly without folds at corners.
+- Lips: Medium thickness, the firm of the line fitted neatly without folds at corners.

 Neck, Topline, Body

-Body: Compact, solid, and of good substance.
+- Body: Compact, solid, and of good substance.
 The body is never racy or refined.
-Width at forequarters is approximately equal to the width of the hindquarters.
+The width at the forequarters is approximately equal to the width of the hindquarters.
 The body should be capable of agility, speed, and stamina.